Fatality Facts 2024Urban/rural comparison

 Where crashes occur

-In 2020, crash deaths in rural areas were less likely to occur on interstates and freeways (13 percent compared with 20 percent) and on other arterial roads (22 percent compared with 58 percent) than crash deaths in urban areas and more likely to occur on collector roads (43 percent compared with 10 percent) and local roads (21 percent compared with 12 percent).
+Compared with urban areas, crash deaths in rural areas in 2024 were less likely to occur on interstates and freeways (13% versus 19%) and on other arterial roads (44% versus 61%) and more likely to occur on collector roads (30% versus 12%) and local roads (13% versus 8%).

 Rural Urban Total*